ibm-cloud-docs/containers/ca-rotate.md

 ## FAQ about certificate rotation
 {: #cert-rotate-faq}

-My cluster contains CA certificates that are valid until 2030.
-Will the clusters operate until 2030 without requiring a CA rotation?
+Does IBM perform automatic CA rotation for clusters?
+:   No, IBM does not perform automatic CA rotations.
+Users are responsible for executing the CA rotation process.

-:   Yes.
-However, if an Administrator should no longer have access, then the CA certificates should be rotated.
+When should CA certificates be rotated?
+:   When existing access to the cluster needs to be revoked.
+Specifically, if a cluster administrator should no longer have access to the cluster as they may have generated certificates signed by the current CA to access the cluster.

+Does IBM automatically extend the expiration of CA certificates?
+:   Yes, new CA certificates are generated using the existing private key.
+This enables the certificates to have a new expiry date while still allowing the existing intermediate and end-entity certificates to be successfully validated.

+My cluster's CA status has a state of CA certificate creation complete, what actions are expected in this case?
+:   The expectation is that once the CA rotation processes has been started, it is completed.
+This ensures that intermediate and end-entity certificates generated with the prior CA are invalidated.

-My cluster shows `Action Started` and `Action Completed` timestamps from several years ago.
+My cluster's CA status shows `Action Started` and `Action Completed` timestamps from several years ago.
 What actions are expected in this case?
-:   When a CA rotation is started, the expectation is that the CA rotation is completed.
-The CA rotation process is responsibility of the user.
+:   None.
+This indicates that a CA rotation was started and completed as the timestamps indiciate.

+Does performing CA rotation result in a shorter validity period than the current certificate?
+:   Yes, it is possible that performing a rotation can result in the validity period of the new certificate being shorter than the previous certificate.
+This is due to a shortening of the default certificate expiry length.